creimers/colaboration-manifest/README.md

 # colaboration manifest

-When working together, we declare to try our very best in adhering to the following points:
+When working together, we declare to try our very best in adhering to the following principles:

 1. 🛤 always work on a feature branch